annebella165040-png/Checkerbot/README.md

 Open `/admin/login` on the deployed domain to manage required channels and ban/unban users.
 The bot must be an administrator in every force-join channel so Telegram allows membership checks.

 Telegram's current Bot API supports `style` and `icon_custom_emoji_id` on buttons.
 Set `PREMIUM_EMOJI_ID` to enable a custom emoji.
 Telegram limits custom emoji usage to eligible bots/owners; the normal emoji fallback remains visible otherwise.

+## Phone intelligence

+Without paid credentials, the bot uses libphonenumber metadata to report whether the number range is possible/valid, its region, number type, original carrier allocation, and timezone.
+This does not prove that a number is currently assigned or reachable.

+Set `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN` to enable Twilio Basic Lookup.
+Set `TWILIO_LOOKUP_FIELDS` only if you have enabled the corresponding paid packages, such as `line_type_intelligence,line_status`.
+Twilio bills optional data packages per lookup.

+No legitimate provider API exposes whether arbitrary phone numbers have accounts at Amazon, Flipkart, WhatsApp, or the other menu services.
+The project intentionally does not automate login, password-reset, or OTP endpoints for account enumeration.